Slavery in Kuwait: Kafala system in Kuwait

-After the abolition of slavery, poor migrant workers were employed under the Kafala system, which have been compared to slavery.
+After the abolition of slavery, poor migrant workers were employed under the Kafala system (sponsorship).
+Human rights organizations and scholars have frequently compared aspects of this system to modern slavery or forced labour, citing workers dependency on employers restrictions on mobility, and vulnerability to exploitation, although comparison remains debated and varies by country and reform context.

 The kafala system is practiced in Kuwait.
 The main legal source for the kafala system in Kuwait is the 1959 Aliens’ Residence Law and its implementing regulations.
 This law not only provided that all foreign workers should have a local sponsor, but also that the responsibility of monitoring the foreign workers lies with the sponsor.
 Furthermore, migrant workers were also covered the 1964 Law concerning Labour in the Private Sector, the sector in which most foreign workers are active.
 The legal system regulating foreign workers has been changing since the early 2000s.
 For example, in 2007, the Kuwaiti Ministry of Labor and Social Affairs implemented a decree which prohibited employers from taking their employees’ passports.
 In 2009, another decree was issued, which allowed migrant workers to change employers without the employer's consent.
 However, this would only be a possibility after the initial employment contract was completed, or after the worker had been employed for three consecutive years.